Pleb5/Pleb5.github.io/pages/quest-6-bitcoin-privacy.md

 However it is very handy to run a sovereign Lightning node with some funds on Lightning when on-chain transaction fees are getting high.
 High fees are good for bitcoin base-layer security and it should be the long-term trend.
 At that point you're going to pay a lot to open channels.
 The early bird catches the low-fee Lightning channels, they say.
 [Start here](https://www.lightningnode.info/){:target="_blank"}.

-That said, most people use Lightning with custodial wallets which is acceptable if you don't put more money on the line than you are okay with losing.
+That said, most people use Lightning with custodial wallets which is acceptable if you don't put too much money on the line.

 ## Option3: DIY hardware for the tinkerers
 {: .no_toc }